chucklorenz/adapt-visTimeline/README.md

 The timeline displays horizontally.
 It does not have a vertical orientation.
 Consequently, prudence should be exercised in situations that require portrait display on small devices.

+Completion is based on the component coming into view.
+If items are outside the initial timeline range, "completion" cannot guarantee that all items have been viewed.

 Accessibility standards are not fully met.

 The vis.js timeline module has many features.
 Not all have been tested with this component.